rsmpi/rsmpi/README.md

 Second, to generate FFI definitions tailored to each MPI implementation, `rsmpi` uses `rust-bindgen` which needs `libclang`.
 See the [bindgen project page][bindgen] for more information.

 Furthermore, `rsmpi` uses the `libffi` crate which installs the native `libffi` which depends on certain build tools.
-See the [libffi project pgae][libffi] for more information.
+See the [libffi project page][libffi] for more information.

 [OpenMPI]: https://www.open-mpi.org
 [MPICH]: https://www.mpich.org